Specialist schools

 How regional health schools work

-However, health school teachers can teach a child anywhere in New Zealand.
+However, health school teachers can teach a child anywhere in Aotearoa New Zealand.
 The children stay on the roll of their usual school while they get the support from the health school.

 How to get help from a regional health school

-You’ll need a medical certificate that says what the child’s condition is, how it’s being treated, and how it’s stopping the child from going to school.
+You will need a medical certificate that says what the child’s condition is, how it’s being treated, and how it’s stopping the child from going to school.

 Last reviewed: Has this been useful?
 Give us your feedback